rafaco/UnlimitedMultiBattles/README.md

 <img src="https://github.com/rafaco/UnlimitedMultiBattles/blob/master/images/social.jpg">

 This application allows unlimited auto battles on official 'Raid: Shadow Legends' for Windows.
-It provide an easy to use graphic interface and it can be used on background while you do other things with your PC.
+It provide an easy to use graphic interface with a campaign calculator and it can be used on background while you do other things with your PC.

 ### Features
 - Graphic user interface to configure, control and track the progress